jaseknighter/flora/README.md

 Options have been added to the PARAMETERS menu controls to output tinta notes to midi, crow, jf, and w/.

+as of flora v2.1, three options have been added to set the envelope used by tinta, using the new `tinta env type` parameter in the `tinta` section of flora's parameters menu:

+* `ad`: a kind of attack-decay envelope, using the value of tinta's `vel` parameter for envelope level and the active plant for the envelope's other values (`time` and `curve`)
+* `plant`: uses the active plant's envelope (set on the `plow` screen)
+* `morphing`: the shape of tinta's envelope is morphed between the two plant envelopes (set on the `plow` screen).

+for the `morphing` envelope type, the duration and number of steps, and "shape" of the morph may be set with two new tinta commands: `edu` and `est`.

+there are three "styles" of envelope morphing, set with the new `tinta env morph style` parameter:

+* `shuttle`: once a morph is completed, a new morph begins going in the opposition direction
+* `loop`: once a morph is completed, a new morph begins, starting with plant 1's envelope shape
+* `1-shot`: once a morph is completed, morphing stops (it can be started again by setting the `tinta env morph` parameter to `true`)

 Keyboard commands (using an external keyboard)

 | Command                | Description<img width=400/>                                       |